obecker/causalist/README.md

 with the backend service.
 This application is developed in JavaScript, employing [Vite](https://vitejs.dev), [React](https://react.dev), and [Tailwind CSS](https://tailwindcss.com).

-To initiate a server delivering the frontend, execute the command `npm run start`.
+To initiate a server delivering the frontend, execute the command `pnpm run start`.
 The frontend will be accessible at http://localhost:3000, while it will interact with the backend service at `http://localhost:4000`.